 - Your chosen city will probably be a lot busier

-So you have decided when you are going, who is going and where your going.
+So, you have decided when you are going, who is going and where you’re going.
 Now it is time to decide what plans to fill your weekend with!
-This is the fun part, there will be plenty of activities and ideas available for your chosen city.
-You just need to figure out whether you want day time activities, evening activities or both!
-As well as deciding if you want a meal booked and any other fun extras!
-So long as you have chosen some things to do you have got all the basics of hen party planning organised!
+This is the fun part; plenty of activities and ideas will be available for your chosen city.
+You need to determine whether you want daytime, evening, or both!
+As well as deciding if you want a meal booked and other fun extras!
+So long as you have chosen some things to do, you have got all the basics of hen party planning organised!

-When it comes to planning the hen party the person who should be organising it is the maid of honour or chief bridesmaid!
-It is common for the maid of honour to take the lead role of organising with some help off the rest of the bridesmaids or party guests.
+When planning the hen party, the person who should be organising it is the maid of honour or chief bridesmaid!
+It is common for the maid of honour to take the lead role of managing with some help from the rest of the bridesmaids or party guests.

-We would highly suggest having the hen do anywhere from eight weeks before the wedding.
-This way there will be plenty of time to recover from whatever you get up to.
-For example if you have an adrenaline filled weekend there may be some bruises that need to heal.
-It is also extremely important that there is at least 1 pay day in between the celebration and the wedding.
-This is so everyone can have fun and make the most of the experience without worrying about affording both celebrations.
+We highly suggest having the hen do anywhere from eight weeks before the wedding.
+This way, there will be plenty of time to recover from whatever you get up to.
+For example, if you have an adrenaline-filled weekend, some bruises may need to heal.
+Having at least one payday between the celebration and the wedding is also extremely important.
+This is so everyone can enjoy and make the most of the experience without worrying about affording both celebrations.

 Tips for Hen Party Planning

-Give enough notice - Make sure there is plenty of notice so that there is more chance that everyone who has been invited is able to come.
+Give enough notice - Make sure there is plenty of notice so that there is more chance that everyone invited can come.

-Be strict - It can be hard organising a hen party which is why you need to be firm with your decisions, accept peoples help but when it comes to the final decision it’s your call!
+Be strict - It can be hard organising a hen party, so you need to be firm with your decisions and accept people's help, but when it comes to the final conclusion, it’s your call!

 Partner with the lads - By the lads booking the stag do life drawing class with us we might be able to give you both a discount :)

 Once you’ve planned the main parts, , start thinking about your extras!
 These finishing touches will really personalise the celebrations and make them one to remember for the bride-to-be and the rest of the group.